aptos-foundation/AIPs/aips/aip-41.md

 As a result, the attacker could be wasting funds for the aborted TXNs that took the expensive path.
 Nonetheless, the attack is worth it if the cheap path is sufficiently profitable.

-We discuss **mitigations** against this attack [in "Security Considerations" below](security-consideration-preventing-undergasing-attacks).
+We give an example of a vulnerable application below and discuss **mitigations** against this attack [in "Security Considerations" below](security-consideration-preventing-undergasing-attacks).

 #### An example of a vulnerable coin tossing function in a game